redis/redis-doc/commands/xgroup.md

     XGROUP CREATE mystream consumer-group-name $ MKSTREAM

-A consumer can be destroyed completely by using the following form:
+A consumer group can be destroyed completely by using the following form:

     XGROUP DESTROY mystream consumer-group-name